LauraMaery Gold

 LauraMaery Gold (born 1959) is an American author and licensed marriage and family therapist noted for her numerous published works on subjects related to family functioning.
 She is the founder and director of The Relationship Institute, an organization devoted to educating couples and families in building emotional intimacy.
 She has been widely published in such diverse fields as marital communications, childhood education, personal technology, religion, and family financial planning.
 Several of her books have been translated into multiple languages.
-She has been a guest on a variety of radio and television programs, including Neil Cavuto's Your World.
+She has been a guest on a variety of national and local radio and television programs.

 Early life

 LauraMaery Gold was born in Seattle and attended Brigham Young University, where she studied family counseling and financial planning, and attended the University of Missouri graduate school of journalism.
 She also earned post-graduate degrees and certifications in law, personal finance, and marriage and family therapy from British and American universities.
+She earned her doctorate in counseling psychology from Regent University, writing her Ph.D. dissertation on the formation and use of principle-based dyadic communication 'Skripts'.